dreamhead/moco/moco-doc/apis.md

 @Since will be at next version

-An HttpOnly cookie cannot be accessed by client-side APIs.
+An http only cookie cannot be accessed by client-side APIs.
 You can add your own `httpOnly` cookie attribute to your response.

 * Java